-This is the annual repost of my one shot inspired by the tragic events of 9/11/01 which I wrote and originally posted on 9/11/09 after noticing the little fanfare 'Patriot Day' seems to bring.
-It's been 13 years since that fateful day.
-One World Trade Center stands 1776 feet high where the Twin Towers once stood and terrorists still threaten us here and abroad.
+September 10, 2018: This is the annual repost of my one shot inspired by the tragic events of 9/11/01 on now its 17th anniversary.
+I wrote and originally posted this shot on 9/11/09 after noticing what little fanfare 'Patriot Day' seems to bring.

 Dedicated to those lost on 9/11/01 in New York, Washington, DC, and Pennsylvania.
 Also dedicated to those First Responders not only lost that tragic day, but those who suffer the long term physical and emotional effects of that day.
-And let's not forget those lost in the theatres of war in Iraq and Afghanistan, and those who continue in our war effort in Afghanistan today and those assisting Iraq in putting their country back together.
+And let's not forget those lost in the theatres of war in Iraq and Afghanistan, and those who are stationed in the Gulf region, continuing the war against terror.

 Disclaimer: I do not own the Teen Titans, DC Comics, Warner Brothers, or related entities.
 I do own a United States of America flag (or three).